rashmi-fit/100-daysOf-Python_challenge/log.md

 Today's Progress: i learnt about web scrapping hurrey

-Thoughts: It feels amazing doing some web scrapping work even if i am noobie it feels amazing
+Thoughts: It feels amazing doing some web scrapping work even if i am noobie it feels amazing for upcoming contribution i will follow https://www.geeksforgeeks.org/100-days-of-code-a-complete-guide-for-beginners-and-experienced/?ref=leftbar-rightbar

 **Link to work:** webscrapper.py file

+**Day 99: 27th Aug  Saturday**

+Today's Progress: i have done a project with python web-scrapping

+Thoughts: I have no words to express this feeling right now, i am top of the heaven now.
+It feels so good that i am able to understand and think in a pythonic way

+**Link to work:** webscrapper.ipynb file project is done